viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 ## Kiosk mode

-With Assigned Access and Shell Launcher, you can configure Windows to restrict functionality to preselected applications.
-These features are ideal for public-facing or shared devices like kiosks.
-Configuring a device as a kiosk is straightforward and can be done locally on the device or through a cloud-based device management solution like Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>.
+Windows allows you to restrict functionality to specific applications using built-in features, making it ideal for public-facing or shared devices like kiosks.
+You can set up Windows as a kiosk either locally on the device, or through a cloud-based device management solution like Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>.

 [!INCLUDE [learn-more](includes/learn-more.md)]